mcrewcow/DFChen_Lab/README.md

 The processed datasets are available at:

-If you have any questions regarding the data, analysis or further improvements, here are the contacts: dongfeng_chen@meei.harvard.edu - PI\
+If you have any questions regarding the data, analysis or further improvements, here are the contacts: <br />
+dongfeng_chen@meei.harvard.edu - PI\
 gahu@mit.edu - Bioinformatics, part 1 + data availability\
-ekriukov@meei.harvard.edu - Bioinformatics, part 2-3 + data availability\
+ekriukov@meei.harvard.edu - Bioinformatics, part 2-3 + data availability